Finding Dissertations and Theses

 - Check the UA Library Catalog under the author and/or title of the dissertation.

-If you do not find it in our Catalog or the ProQuest database, the following services are available:
+If you do not find it in our Catalog or the other databases, the following services are available:

 UA InterLibrary Loan form - Login to your ILL account, select and fill out the Thesis form in the left column for dissertations or theses.
 (This service only for current UA faculty, staff and students)